 |Learning Outcomes of the Curricular Unit:|

-3) To develop the ability to select and interpret relevant information to formulate solutions to complex situations, grounding them from the social, scientific and ethical point.
+4) To develop skills to select and interpret relevant information for for complex situations, basing their argument from a social, scientific and ethical point.

-4) To develop the ability to communicate information, ideas, problems and solutions to specialists and lay people
+5) To develop skills to communicate information, ideas, problems and solutions related to crime.

 |Demonstration of the Syllabus Coherence with the Curricular Unit's Objectives:|